salkinxd/salkin.at/README.md

 ## Feedback

-If you have any feedback, please reach out to us at feedback@salkin.at
+If you have any feedback, please reach out at feedback@salkin.at